rivm-syso/SBooScripts/vignettes/Getting-started.md

 needed.
 The emissions data frame consists of one column with the abbreviation of the scale-subcompartment-species combination, and another column containing the emission to that compartment.

+Scales are spatial scales, such as “Regional” or “Continental”.
+SubComparts are environmental subcompartments within the scales, such as “river” or “agriculturalsoil”.
+Species are the form in which the substance occurs.
+For molecules, the species is always “Unbound”.
+For particulates, the species can be “Solid” (only the particle), “Aggregated” or “Attached”.

 The abbreviations are as follows: